chavesejf/PBEE/README.md

 #### Step 3 - Download/Update base models

-Download the latest version of the ML models at the following link: https://drive.google.com/drive/folders/1tIIaVXekaGzlQ0Z-0NrxoZJbafohHWYg?usp=drive_link
+Download the latest version of the ML models (ex.: v1.0-<file_id>.zip) at the following link: https://drive.google.com/drive/folders/1tIIaVXekaGzlQ0Z-0NrxoZJbafohHWYg?usp=drive_link

 Once the ML models have been downloaded, run the commands below: